 Leverage magnifies losses

-A small move against you can have a large effect on your account.
+A small move against you can have a large effect on your account, as shown in the margin block above.

 Overnight funding can erode returns

-Holding trades for longer periods can become expensive.
+Holding trades for longer periods can become expensive, as covered in the cost stack above.

 Fast markets can be brutal

-Gaps, slippage, and sudden volatility can cause losses to grow quickly.
+Gaps, slippage, and sudden volatility can cause losses to grow quickly and execution to become less favorable.

 Emotional pressure is high

-Because P&L changes in real time and leverage amplifies every move, spread betting can encourage impulsive decisions if risk control is weak.
+Because profit and loss change in real time and leverage amplifies every move, spread betting can encourage impulsive decisions if risk control is weak.

 What Mistakes Do New Spread Bettors Make?